Edmund Burke School: History

 Edmund Burke School was founded in 1968 by Roth and Mooskin, who met while teaching at the Hawthorne School, which would close in 1982.
 Burke first opened at 2107 Wyoming Avenue NW and initially enrolled 17 students.
 Elizabeth Ely, a teacher at Burke when it opened, went on to found The Field School in 1972, and the two schools later became athletic rivals.
 In 1971, Burke's growth prompted a move to 2120 Wyoming Avenue NW.
 In 1973, the school purchased 2955 Upton Street NW, which it later expanded to add a gymnasium and other facilities.

 In 2003, Burke earned city approval to expand its facilities with a new building that would increase both size and capacity.
 A new building, dedicated primarily to the middle school division and the school's visual and performing arts programs, opened in 2006.
 All buildings are connected.

 In summer 2021, Burke began a renovation to the historic high school building, which resulted in a new ceramics studio, renovated space for digital and wet photography, community gathering space, new fitness center, and a lunch servery.

 Co-founders Mooskin and Roth retired in 1999, and David Shapiro became the Head of School.
 The current Head of School is Steve McManus.

 2022 shooting

 On April 22, 2022, a gunman armed with four rifles modified to fire on fully-automatic and mounted with scopes, along with two handguns and more than 1,000 rounds of ammunition, positioned himself on the fifth floor of an apartment building adjacent to the school.
-He proceeded to fire at least 239 shots toward the school and other nearby buildings, barely wounding four people, and breaking glass in the school.
+He proceeded to fire at least 239 shots toward the school and other nearby buildings, wounding four people, and breaking glass in the school.
 During the incident, the gunman posted a video of the shooting on 4chan and edited the school's Wikipedia page to report the incident.
 About five hours later, police found and breached the apartment of the gunman; they found him dead from a self-inflicted gunshot wound to the head.